 Just a little hint of cayenne pepper powder is used here.
-It’s enough to add a delicious warmth, but not overwhelm.
+It’s enough to add a delicious warmth but not overwhelm the flavor.
 Feel free to adjust (or omit) to your liking.

 For the best results, soak the cooked pears in the juices overnight as instructed in the recipe.
 However, if you are short of time or need to prepare on the same day, you can get away with two to four hours.

-The red wine is a delicious addition to this recipe which ads depth of flavor as well as eye-catching color.
-Don’t worry, the alcohol content will be greatly reduced during the cooking process leaving just super-tasty pears anyone can enjoy.
-When cooking, use a deep pan that will only allow a small amount of space around the pears to make sure they can be submerged as much as possible.
+The red wine is a delicious addition to this recipe which adds depth of flavor as well as eye-catching color.
+Don’t worry – the alcohol content will be greatly reduced during the cooking process leaving just super-tasty pears anyone can enjoy.
+When cooking, use a deep pan that will only allow a small amount of space around the pears to ensure they can be submerged as much as possible.